Research Briefing 02

 δ=0.55

-Georgetown/UIC neuroscience research discovered that only immersion training produces native-like brain processing of grammar.
-The brain processes learned language through the same neural pathways as native speakers.
+Georgetown/UIC neuroscience research found that only immersion training produces native-like brain processing of grammar — the brain runs the learned language through the same neural pathways as native speakers.

-Brain consolidates language like motor skills—similar to learning to ride a bike or play a musical instrument.
-Even after 5 months without exposure, the brain maintains native-like processing patterns.
+The brain consolidates language like a motor skill — like riding a bike or playing an instrument.
+Even after five months without exposure, native-like processing patterns hold.

-Traditional classroom instruction does not achieve native-like neural processing patterns.
-The brain uses different, less efficient pathways—more explicit and effortful rather than automatic and intuitive.
+Traditional classroom instruction doesn't reach native-like neural processing.
+The brain uses different, less efficient pathways — more explicit and effortful rather than automatic and intuitive.

-Classroom training alone doesn't trigger the same neuroplastic adaptations that create effortless, native-like language use.
-The neural infrastructure remains fundamentally different.
+Classroom training alone doesn't trigger the same neuroplastic adaptations that create effortless, native-like use.
+The underlying neural infrastructure stays fundamentally different.

-Sources: Varela (2017) "Learning Outcomes of Study-Abroad Programs: A Meta-Analysis" Academy of Management Learning & Education; Morgan-Short et al. (2012) "Second Language Processing Shows Increased Native-Like Neural Responses" PLoS ONE; Georgetown/UIC Journal of Cognitive Neuroscience studies.
+Sources: Varela (2017) "Learning Outcomes of Study-Abroad Programs: A Meta-Analysis," Academy of Management Learning & Education; Morgan-Short et al. (2012) "Second Language Processing Shows Increased Native-Like Neural Responses," PLoS ONE; Georgetown/UIC, Journal of Cognitive Neuroscience.

 Your brain tags memories with where you learned them.
 This "context-dependent memory" explains why learning in distinctive, engaging environments dramatically improves retention.